scionproto/scion/doc/BeaconExtensions.md

 measured from any other interface).
 As the figure shows, interface 1 is attached to both an intra-AS connection as well as an inter-AS connection.
 We therefore need to store both the intra- and the inter-AS metrics.
-In order to not store redundant information, we will only do this for the non-egress interfaces.
-As can be seen when looking at the diagram, this means that for every AS we then have the delay inside the AS, and the delay from this AS to the AS from which it received the PCB that we are extending.
+As can be seen when looking at the diagram, this means that for every AS we then have the delay inside the AS, and the delay from the AS whose AS Entry we are extending (i.e. the current AS) to the AS that the PCB will be propagated to next (i.e. the next AS).
 Using this method, we can then calculate the end-to-end delay by simply combining intra- and inter-AS delays.
 This concept applies similarly to many other properties.
 We will now discuss the properties we will embed and the information that needs to be provided for each of them.